Biographies: 2018 Board of Directors

 Susan and David have two daughters, Danielle and Lilia, who were born in Kazakhstan.
 Dudas loves to run, travel, and help young people who do not have strong family situations.

-ELIZABETH FRANKLIN, Member
+ELIZABETH FRANKLIN, Member at Large

 Elizabeth Franklin has a broad legal background working with global and domestic companies in a variety of industries including consulting services, finance, insurance, technology, sales, retail and manufacturing.
 Franklin has worked with public and private company executives and Boards of Directors on global compliance programs and risk mitigation strategies, data privacy, litigation management, domestic and international expansions, employment law/HR legal matters and management of related issues in mergers, acquisitions and post-acquisition integrations.